grihabor/biopython/doc/Tutorial/chapter_quick_start.rst

 even the most well designed parsers.

-We are now going to briefly introduce the ``Bio.SeqIO`` module – you can find out more in Chapter \ `[chapter:Bio.SeqIO] <#chapter:Bio.SeqIO>`__.
+We are now going to briefly introduce the ``Bio.SeqIO`` module – you can find out more in Chapter [chapter:Bio.SeqIO].
 We’ll start with an online search for our friends, the lady slipper orchids.
 To keep this introduction simple, we’re just using the NCBI website by hand.
 Let’s just take a look through the nucleotide databases at NCBI, using an Entrez online search (http://www.ncbi.nlm.nih.gov:80/entrez/query.fcgi?db=Nucleotide) for everything mentioning the text Cypripedioideae (this is the subfamily of lady slipper orchids).